-Impervious to her cosmetic outrage, Sir Joseph grasped his lapels and orated, "I could never abide the fashion women indulged in, making themselves sickly and pale.
+Impervious to her cosmetic outrage, Sir Joseph grasped his lapels and orated, "I could never abide the fashion women indulge in, making themselves sickly and pale.
 For what?" he demanded, sweeping his arm dramatically indicating the vista of sandy banks where dark-skinned children frolicked naked in the surf.
 "This is how we were intended to be, freely enjoying nature as God intended."
 He watched the children laughing, splashing one another for a moment.
-"We were banned already from one garden for putting on airs; it would be a shame to lose this one as well to vanity and arrogance.
+"We were banned already from one garden for putting on airs -- it would be a shame to lose this one as well to vanity and arrogance.
 I urge you, my dear, to embrace this life and not hide from it."

 Stunned by his impassioned speech, Margaret drew to a halt.
 Sir Joseph sounded so much like her beloved Rupert that she had to fight down the insane urge to confess her sin of attempting to elope to Scotland with a Catholic.
 Barely, she managed to rein in the impulse.
-She could see the older man accepting a declaration of love for her intended flight, but not the truth-her passion had been a wholehearted desire to flee her father.
+She could see the older man accepting a declaration of love as the reason for her intended flight, but not the truth - that her true passion had been a wholehearted desire to flee her father.
 It wasn't that she didn't care for Rupert; she just cared to be free of the Revered Thawley more.
 Six weeks aboard ship had given her time to see the truth and face it for what it was.

-And that made your 'love' a lie, she forced herself to face facts, and deep down she was grateful that her plan had been thwarted.
-Rupert deserved someone who would truly love him.
-She had long before abandoned hopes of finding love, and was more than willing to settle for freedom.
-But it didn't matter, her letters to Rupert had been intercepted and in an ironic twist of fate, she had been given her freedom.
+And that made your 'love' a lie; she forced herself to face facts.
+Deep down she was grateful that her plan had been thwarted, Rupert deserved someone who would truly love him.
+She had abandoned hopes of finding love and was more than willing to settle for freedom.
+But it didn't matter -- her letters to Rupert had been intercepted and, in an ironic twist of fate, she had been given her freedom.
+More freedom than marriage would have granted her.

 But, she wondered for the hundredth time, was it better to be free in a heathen world full of disease or bound a captive in the tyrannical safety of her father's house?
-Watching the children laugh and play in the surf just as any English child was wont to do along streams and riverbanks, Margaret allowed herself to consider for the first time that maybe the trip could be much more than a punishment, let alone a death sentence.
-If the natives can survive here, so can I, she concluded, feeling confidence flood her system.
+Watching the children laugh and play in the surf just as any English child was wont to do along streams and riverbanks, Margaret discovered herself considering for the first time that perhaps the trip could be more than a punishment, let alone a death sentence.
+If the natives can survive here, so can I, she concluded, confidence flooding her system.

 Feeling emboldened, she swept the veiled hat off of her head and laughed.
-"Perhaps you are right good Sir!
-God does see me, no matter the trappings, so it is for the best that I look upon his works unfettered."
-For a moment, the light blinded her, making her deep blue eyes water before they adjusted on the beaming face of her employer.
-Under the brilliant light, there had been a fleeting moment where she could have sworn spotting a distant pair of burning red eyes focused on them.
-Fanciful and fearful, she chided herself smiling widely at the exuberant botanist.
+"It would appear you are right good Sir!
+God does see me, no matter the trappings, so it is for the best that I look upon His works unfettered."
+For a moment, the light blinded her, making her deep blue eyes flutter before they adjusted on the beaming face of her employer.
+Under the brilliant light, there had been a fleeting moment where she could have sworn she spotted a distant pair of burning red eyes focused on them.
+Fanciful and fearful, she chided herself, smiling widely at the exuberant botanist.

 "Excellently done, Miss Thawley!
-Now," he leaned close and whispered in her ear, "let us work on getting you out of those uncomfortable wool contraptions, and into the sensible dresses the natives favor."
+Now," he leaned close and whispered in her ear, "let us work on getting you out of those uncomfortable wool contraptions and into the sensible dresses the natives favor."